Proven-Paradox/shaper-system/Handbook.md

 > Note that this does not only apply to overcoming physical danger.
 A tense negotiation might result in XP as much as a combat encounter.
 > If you go too slowly, players may come to feel stagnant or under-rewarded.
 Giving too much XP too quickly makes it more difficult to design suitable encounters for the players; if the player characters' strengths increase substantially session to session then you're at greater risk of substantially under or over estimating what makes for a good fight.
 Either of those results can be a disaster.
 > My play-testers all agreed that they'd prefer they all have the same XP.
 Other groups might disagree; it might be that players who don't show up don't gain XP, or perhaps the Arbiter might like to give bonus XP for thing like helping to run the game.
 Discuss this with the group before you begin playing.
 > I strongly recommend against giving role-playing XP.
 If the players don't want to role-play, that's fine; run a dungeon delving group.
-Role-play is supposed to be for its own sake (in my opinion).
+Role-play is supposed to be for its own sake.

 ## Spending XP
 Between sessions, you can allocate your XP to buy from the benefits listed in this section.
 Keep up with what XP was spent in what way on your character sheet.